The Montreal Greek Times Unicorn

 On retro systems (Windows 3.x and Windows 9x), Netscape Navigator 3.0 Gold provides native Gopher support.

 On modern systems, a dedicated client is recommended.
-Lagrange is available for Windows and macOS desktops, as well as iOS and Android smartphones and tablets, and supports both Gopher and Gemini.
+Lagrange is available for Windows, Linux, macOS, iOS and Android, and supports both Gopher and Gemini.

 URL: